MiguelMarcelino/Thoth/queuing-systems/apache-pulsar.md

 ## Segments vs partitions
 - Apache Kafka is split into multiple partitions
 	- The size of the partition is determined based on the size of the storage on the broker.
-	- Log segments are replicated in order across brokers (one broker = one partition)
+	- Log segments are replicated in order across brokers (one broker always stores the segments of a particular partition)
 - Apache Pulsar is split into segments
 	- Log segments are replicated in a configurable number of bookies across N possible bookies.
 	- Log segments are evenly distributed to achieve horizontal scalability with no rebalancing.
-	- Reconstructing in case of failure can be done from multiple nodes by segment.
+		- Assumption: I assume that one of the advantages is that reconstructing in case of failure can be done from multiple nodes by segment.
 	- This allows setting up tiered storage
 		- Apache BookKeeper can store newer data, while historical data can be stored on AWS S3
+		- Higher granularity when compared to Kafka

 ![[segments_vs_partitions.png]]

+> **Personal Note**: The main differentiating factor is that Apache Kafka does not allow splitting the individual segments inside the partitions.
+When we replicate the partitions, then all segments inside those partitions are also replicated.
+> With Apache Pulsar, the individual segments are replicated and distributed across the Bookies.
+This is similar to removing the Partition definition from Kafka and allowing all segments to be split amongst individual bookies.
+This can allow for better horizontal scalability, as segments are smaller than partitions.

+==Interesting Question: Is storing the individual segments actually better for performance?
+I have seen several compassions between Pulsar and Kafka, and Kafka always manages to have higher throughput.
+Maybe it is actually an advantage to keep all segments for a partition stored contiguously, instead of unordered in a Bookie (assuming they are actually unordered)?==

 ## Replicated Subscriptions
 - Consumption will restart close to where a consumer left off.
 This allows for a small amount of duplications